-- Property, toll roads and equipment were \$390,510,320 and \$388,685,075 as of September 30, 2023 and 2022, respectively.
-Property, toll roads and equipment increased \$1,825,245 from 2022 to 2023 due to the completion of the mill and inlay project at Interstate 20 and Toll 49 as well as final payments relating to the implementation of the new toll integrator system and the new back-office provider in 2023. - Construction in progress was \$6,633,450 and \$5,626,781 as of September 30, 2023 and 2022, respectively.
-Construction in progress increased \$1,006,669 from 2022 to 2023 due to payment to the Texas Department of Transportation for the construction of a signal light at SH 110 and Toll 49 as well as continued work on other potential road projects. - Long-term liabilities decreased \$3,764,970 from 2022 to 2023 due to 1) the reclass of the current portion of Revenue Bonds due within a year to the current liabilities section; 2) the amortization of premiums related to the Revenue Bonds and 3) the \$1,655,000 total principal payments on the Senior Lien and Subordinate Lien Bonds. - Overall, toll revenues (net of expenses) increased \$2,738,561 from 2022 to 2023.
-The increase was due in part to increased transactions on the toll road plus a toll rate escalation effective January 1, 2023.
-Specifically, net electric toll revenue increased \$3,296,104 from 2022 to 2023.
-In addition to the increased transactions on the toll road and the toll rate escalation, the increase in the net electric toll revenue is also attributable to upgraded tolling equipment implemented with the new toll integrator system, which resulted in higher tag penetration during the year, as well as the back-office provider's customer service efforts/policies, which resulted in pay by mail customers (video toll revenue) converting to tag use (electric toll revenue).
-Net video toll revenue decreased \$557,543 from 2022 to 2023 and is due to the same reasons outlined for the increase in net electric toll revenue, just with the opposite effect. - Total operating expenses were \$17,362,758 and \$17,652,690 in 2023 and 2022, respectively.
-The overall net decrease was due to budgeted increases in roadway maintenance, including a road striping project, and depreciation expenses during the year ended September 30, 2023 being offset by the \$1,934,143 recorded in bad debt expense as of September 30, 2022.
+- Capital assets being depreciated, which includes toll roads and equipment, were \$344,483,301 and \$342,605,916 as of September 30, 2024 and 2023, respectively.
+Depreciable capital assets increased \$1,877,385 from 2023 to 2024.
+This increase was due to 1) the completion of a mill and inlay project, 2) the completion and placed in service of the intersection at SH 110 and Toll 49, 3) purchases of maintenance equipment to replace items stolen and 4) enhancements at the maintenance yard including the building and installation of custom gates as well as an extension to the maintenance building. - Construction in progress was \$6,210,907 and \$6,633,450 as of September 30, 2024 and 2023, respectively.
+Construction in progress decreased \$422,543 from 2023 to 2024 due to the intersection at SH 110 and Toll 49 being completed and placed in service, with that reduction being offset by additions related to continued work on other potential road projects. - Long-term liabilities decreased \$3,937,515 from 2023 to 2024 due to 1) the reclass of the current portion of Revenue Bonds due within a year to the current liabilities section; 2) the amortization of premiums related to the Revenue Bonds and 3) the \$2,375,000 total principal payments on the Senior Lien and Subordinate Lien Bonds. - Overall, toll revenues (net of expenses) decreased \$302,647 from 2023 to 2024.
+Specifically, net electronic toll revenue increased \$557,826 while net video toll revenue decreased \$860,473.
+Transactions on the toll road were flat, with only a .35% increase from 2023 to 2024.
+Thus, the increase in net electronic toll revenue is more attributable to the toll integrator's continued goal of higher tag penetration as well as the back-office provider's continued customer service efforts/policies to convert pay by mail customers (video toll revenue) to tag use (electronic toll revenue).
+The decrease in net video toll revenue is due to the same reasons outlined for the increase in net electronic toll revenue, but with the opposite effect.
+The net video toll revenue also tends to be more impacted by the overall economic environment as the increased price of living results in reduced road usage and reduced collections.
+It is important to note that an increase in net electronic toll revenue and a decrease in the net video toll revenue was budgeted by the Authority for the fiscal year 2024 as compared to fiscal year 2023.